-In the first report of its kind, a peanut-allergic teen died after experiencing a severe allergic reaction during oral sex, which researchers believe exposed him to his allergen.
+In the first report of its kind, a peanut-allergic teen died after experiencing a severe allergic reaction during an intimate act, oral sex, which researchers believe exposed him to his allergen.

 The teen, who lived in Canada, began wheezing while he was engaged in an intimate act with another teen.
 According to the case report, the second teen had eaten peanut butter hours before their encounter.
 The two young men met using an online dating app, and the allergic teen did not disclose that he had a severe peanut allergy.